-2.8.1 Public exhibitions

-Three further public exhibitions were held, the exhibitions on the 6th and 7th of September ran from 3pm - 8pm and the event on the 8th ran from 10am - 4pm.
+d create 2.8.1 Public exhibitions uld form ance the of September rap from 3nm - Sem and the exhibitions on the 6th and 7th of September ran from 3pm - 8pm and the event on the 8th ran from 10am - 4pm.
 All events were well attended with 53 people at Kingswells, 105 at Airyhall Community Centre and 70 at Cults Academy.
 Local Members were also fully briefed ahead of each event.